vwd-33/VWD/src/pages/distro/index.md

       SUNWHEEL (pol) - "Industry of Death" DIGIPACK CD: $12.00

-      SUNWHEEL (pol) - "Monuments of the Elder Faith" CD: $15.00

       SVARTR STURM (can) - "Burn the Soviet Flag" DIGIPACK CD: $12.00